top of page

 Discover the advantages of Variable Capital Companies (VCC) in Singapore.
 Learn how this flexible fund structure can optimize investments with tax benefits, operational flexibility, and streamlined administration.

-What is a Variable Capital Company (VCC)?
+What is a VCC (Variable Capital Company)?

 The VCC structure accommodates both open-ended and closed-ended funds, making it a preferred choice for hedge funds, private equity funds, real estate funds, and more.
 Its flexibility, combined with Singapore’s attractive tax incentives, has solidified the VCC as an essential vehicle for fund managers operating in the region.